deel-ai/xplique/docs/index.md

     # or just `explainer(images, labels)`
     ```

-    All attributions methods share a common API.
-You can find out more about it [here](api/attributions/api_attributions/).
+    All attributions methods share a common API described [in the attributions API documentation](api/attributions/api_attributions/).

-    In addition, you should also look at the [model's specificities](api/attributions/model/) and the [operator parameter documentation](api/attributions/operator/)

 ??? example "Attributions Metrics"